acquia/blt/readme/configuration-management.md

 * Use the [config override system](https://www.drupal.org/docs/8/api/configuration-api/configuration-override-system) built into core.
 This has [some limitations](https://www.drupal.org/node/2614480#comment-10573274) of which you should be wary.

 ### Other gotchas

+Be aware that reverting all features and config on every deploy creates a risk of discarding server-side changes.
+This risk should be controlled by carefully managing permissions, and must be balanced against the greater risk of allowing for divergent configuration between your DB and VCS.

 Features is a ground-up rewrite in Drupal 8 and is maturing quickly, but may still have some traps.
 Developers should keep a close eye on exported features, and architects need to carefully review features in PRs for the gotchas and best practices listed above.